mohammad67722/teamworkpayani/teamwork.md

 It provides the underpinnings for today’s computer applications as well as the foundations for tomorrow’s computing infrastructure.

 The goal of this book is to establish a functional understanding of computer science:
+The goal of this book is to establish a functional understanding of computer science: